 State and Federal Exemptions in a Chapter 7 Bankruptcy

 The purpose of bankruptcy is to give you a fresh start.
-A Chapter 7 bankruptcy wipes out most of your debts by liquidating what you own—the case trustee sells your nonexempt property to pay your unsecured creditors.
+A Chapter 7 bankruptcy wipes out most of your debts by liquidating what you own — the case trustee sells your nonexempt property to pay your unsecured creditors.
 However, not all of your property is available to the trustee to sell.
 Much of your personal property and possibly your home are protected by exemptions, which are rights granted to individual debtors by statute that exempt specific categories of property or dollar amounts of specific property from levy, either by creditors or by the bankruptcy trustee.
-The purpose of exemptions is to give the bankruptcy petitioner at least a minimum amount of property and money to live.
+The purpose of exemptions is to give the bankruptcy petitioner at least a minimum of property and money to live.

 However, when you file for bankruptcy, all of your property becomes property of the bankruptcy estate, including exempt property [§541(a)].
 Only property you list in the bankruptcy petition as being exempt will possibly be exempt.
 If the trustee or a creditor does not successfully challenge it within the allowed time, then it will be exempt.
 However, if you do not list the property in the bankruptcy petition as being exempt, then it will not be exempt!
 Hence, it is very important that you list all of your exempt property on Schedule C — Property Claimed as Exempt.